 “Historically, tooling lead times were measured in weeks, and prototyping was often prohibitively expensive,” product manager Benjamin Voelcker said.
 “In reducing turnaround times and alleviating costs, our new approach allows customers the time and resources to find blister packaging solutions that best suit their products.”

-MHI is subsidiary of Japanese health-care company Maruho Co.
+MHI is a subsidiary of Japanese health-care company Maruho Co.
 Ltd., which is based in Osaka.

 Ron Shinn, editor